 Civil Litigation, Defendant: Human trafficking civil litigation has recently expanded beyond victims and offenders to include third parties who may or may not have had knowledge about the crime.
 Unfortunately, due to the clandestine nature of the crime, many law enforcement agencies and first responders (victim service providers, health care workers, etc.), and social service experts (counselors, social workers, etc.) still miss opportunities for victim identification.
 As a result, it may not be reasonable to expect an untrained business to identify and take action against human trafficking.
 Expert testimony can provide an independent evaluation on the reasonableness of third party knowledge of human trafficking crimes, as well as the utility of online advertisements for human trafficking intervention.

-In addition to her work as a subject matter expert on human trafficking, Dr. Mehlman-Orozco is also skilled in jury consulting, as well as public opinion polling and survey methodologies, which can be used for change of venue motions.
+In addition to her work as a subject matter expert on human trafficking, Dr. Mehlman-Orozco is also skilled in jury consulting, as well as public opinion polling and survey methodologies.